excellalabs/docker-cert-study-group-notes/README-10-swarm.md

 Services get improved on by stacks.

-Specify name, post, mappings, attaching to networks, images
+Specify name, port, mappings, attaching to networks, images

 *Declarative* - feed desired state to docker and let it deploy and manage